-If your Ethiopia tour crosses several climates (from the mild temperatures of the highlands to the colder nights of Simien and the fierce heat of the Danakil Depression), it is important to pack smartly but as lightly as possible.
+Packing smartly but light is one of the things to do in Ethiopia, especially If your Ethiopia tour crosses several climates (from the mild temperatures of the highlands to the colder nights of Simien and the fierce heat of the Danakil Depression).
 Here is an essential packing list:

 - Two pairs of lightweight hiking pants.
 I like Kuhl Horizn Straight and Kliffside convertible

 - A pair of thermal pants and a thermal shirt.
 I am a fan of Kuhl Akkomplice Bottom and Akkomplice Zip Neck